mhofherr/TaskPaperManager/README.rst

 The individual options are: \* -i: The full path to your taskpaper file
 \* -c: The full path to ypur config file (contents see below) \* -m: the mode of execution; may be either ``daily`` or ``review``

+Optionally: \* -b: makes a backup of the todo file in subdirectory ``backup``, relative to the todo list; only in daily mode

 Modes
 -----